 7. Available anytime, anyplace

 Once your company implements intranet software, employees can log in and access it from any device with internet access, at any time.
-They are no longer tied to a desktop computer at the office, because with cloud-based solutions everything is available everywhere.
+They are no longer tied to a desktop computer at the office, because with cloud-based portals everything is available everywhere.
 This is a perfect solution for those employees who are constantly on-the-go, traveling for your business.

 In keeping with the mobile theme, most intranets offer phone apps as well.
 This means information and updates can be sent out company-wide.
 They also instantly show up on employee’s phones through notifications.
 Employees stay connected with business happenings, and they can also stay connected to the workplace through personalized news feeds and social media tools on the mobile app.

-Potential intranet solution challenges
+Potential employee intranet portal challenges

 8. Breach in security

 Although intranets are a great way to collaborate, anytime you are collecting all your most important data and information in one place, you are putting it all at risk.
 Intranet providers go to great lengths to make sure their systems are secure, but a system via gateway or firewall must be in place.
 You also need to set up defined policies and processes within your business for intranet use.
 You need an intranet ‘Code of Conduct’ so the organization is one page when it comes to the use of your new intranet.

 Too much information can be a bad thing.
 While successful intranets should set up an organized information management system, a challenge with intranet software can be managing and storing an overload of information on the platform.
 Excessive amounts of information or content can lead to confusion and counterproductivity in employees.
 If employees feel overwhelmed by the amount of content on the intranet, they are more likely to avoid it.
 Without organization, you will be right back where you were before implementing your intranet – sifting through endless data and documents in search of what you need.